Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Kentucky is home to many different frogs.
-Many of these frogs are entirely harmless.
-However, there is one species of poisonous frog in Kentucky – the Pickerel Frog.
+Many are entirely harmless.
+However, there is one species of poisonous frog in this state: the Pickerel Frog.

 There are about 23 different frogs and toads in Kentucky classified into five different groups.
 You can often get an idea of what species a particular frog is by knowing these groups.
 They are pretty distinctive from each other.